-Traxsource Top 50 Afro House, Soulful House and Disco/Soul/Funk artist and Double Cheese Records label owner.
-Had several sales charts #1's and specializes in dance music with funky, disco, jazz, soul, deep, latin and afro influences.
-Has remixed the likes of Gil Scott-Heron, Jocelyn Brown, Kerri Chandler and Barbara Tucker.
+Traxsource Top 50 Afro, Soulful, Disco/Soul/Funk House music artist and Double Cheese Records label owner.
+Had several sales charts #1's in dance music with funky, disco, jazz, soul, deep, latin and afro influences.
+Has remixed Gil Scott-Heron, Jocelyn Brown, Kerri Chandler, Barbara Tucker and released on Nervous, King Street, MoBlack.

 Music producer specialized in house music, disco, soul, funk, afro, jazz, deep.

-Get in touch for production, mixing and mastering quotes.
+Get in touch for music production, mixing and mastering personalized quotes.

 Gave my track the life it needed, professional that understands the soulful underground sound.
 Will definitely work with him again.